Body piercing is a serious decision. Before you decide what to do, ask other teens who have piercings what they think about the whole process.

 - Excessive (a lot of) bleeding

-- Allergic reactions (especially to certain kinds of jewelry)
+- Allergic reactions (to certain kinds of jewelry)

 - Damage to nerves (for example, you may lose feeling at the area that gets pierced)